 Without a license, yes, Poitín is very much illegal to make.
 This is Ireland’s own moonshine and would be illegally distilled all over the country.
 Those who made Poítín did so under secrecy using rural areas as their advantage but it didn’t stop law enforcement from finding distillery sites.

 Today Poitín is still distilled all over Ireland illegal but there are a number of manufacturers who have a license to produce it.

 Using Poitín for medical purposes

 Poitín is well known for its strength and its not uncommon for people to treat their arthritis using it.
 The trick was to rub Poitín around the areas affected by arthritis such as the knees or hands which would relieve pain.
-This is common practice and many of the older generation today would still rub in Poitín to help with the relief of arthritis.
+This is common practice and many of the older generations today would still rub in Poitín to help with the relief of arthritis.